-- For children at SEND Support, they will have an Individual Education Plan (IEP) that will be reviewed with your involvement, every term. - IEPs will be reviewed internally by the Inclusion Team every term as part of a plan, do, and review cycle. - Children will be set an appropriate number of targets dependent on their area(s) of special educational need.
+- For children receiving SEND Support, they will have an Individual Education Plan (IEP) that will be reviewed with your involvement, every term. - IEPs will be reviewed internally by the Inclusion Team every term as part of a plan, do, and review cycle. - Children will be set an appropriate number of targets dependent on their area(s) of special educational need.
 The targets will be set and reviewed by the Inclusion team and class teacher.
 The targets will be discussed and reviewed with parents termly.
 The number of targets achieved will measure a child's progress.
 Progress is defined as: - Expected progress 66% of targets achieved per term - Below expected progress 50% or less of targets achieved per term - Above expected progress 83% or more of targets achieved per term - Progress will be shared with parents at the termly meetings.
-The progress of children with a Statement of SEND or EHC Plan is formally reviewed at an Annual Review meeting with all adults involved in the child's education - The SENDCo will also check that your child is making good progress within any individual work or in any group that they take part
+The progress of children with a Statement of SEND or EHC Plan is formally reviewed at an Annual Review meeting with all relevant parties involved in the child's education.
+If possible, the pupil's own views on their learning will be gathered in a manner appropriate to their individual development. - The SENDCo will also check that your child is making good progress within any individual work or in any group that they take part in.

-The effectiveness of the school's provision for pupils with SEND is evaluated through the schools ongoing monitoring cycle by the Senior Leadership Team.
+The effectiveness of the school's provision for pupils with SEND is evaluated through the school's on-going monitoring cycle overseen by the Senior Leadership Team.
 This includes: